eliainnocenti/Rust-Walkthrough/Modules/01-Getting-Started/README.md

     You should see `Hello, world!` printed to the console.

+You can find the code for this section in the [workspace directory](workspace/hello_cargo.rs).

 ## Exploring Cargo

 Cargo makes it easy to manage dependencies and build your project.
 Here are some useful commands: